-The MS-60 reference pyranometer is traceable to the absolute cavity radiometer maintained at EKO.
-The absolute cavity radiometer is directly traceable to the WRR [World Radiometric Reference] which is the Primary Standard Group of Absolute Cavitiy radiometer maintained at PMOD (Davos, Switzerland).
+The MS-80 reference pyranometer is traceable to the absolute cavity pyrheliometer maintained at EKO.
+The absolute cavity pyrheliometer is directly traceable to the WRR [World Radiometric Reference] which is the Primary Standard Group of Absolute Cavities maintained at PMOD (Davos, Switzerland).
 The logger system used for the calibration measurement is traceable to JEMIC [Japan Electric Meters Inspection Cooperation].

-Every year the MS-60 reference pyranometers are calibrated against the absolute cavity pyrheliometer, together with the other unit part of the internal reference of MS-60 pyranometers according the Shade / unshade Method [Method for Calibrating Reference and Field Pyranometers (1995)] Bruce W Forgan].
-During the IPC the EKO absolute cavity radiometer is calibrated against the WRR every 5 years.
-Every year except IPC year, the EKO absolute cavity scale is examined during the NPC at NREL (Boulder, USA).
+Every year the MS-80 reference pyranometer is calibrated against the absolute cavity pyrheliometer, together with 5 other units part of the internal reference group of MS-80 pyranometers according the Shade / unshade Method [Method for Calibrating Reference and Field Pyranometers (1995)] Bruce W Forgan].
+During the IPC the EKO absolute cavity is calibrated against the WRR every 5 years.
+Every year the EKO absolute cavity scale is examined during the NPC at NREL (Boulder, USA).

 6-3.
-Trouble shooting
+Troubleshooting